Heaven Must Have Sent You

-"Heaven Must Have Sent You" is a song written by Brian Holland, Lamont Dozier, and Eddie Holland when at Motown, and first recorded by The Elgins in 1966.
+"Heaven Must Have Sent You" is a song written by Brian Holland, Lamont Dozier, and Eddie Holland when at Motown, and first recorded by the Elgins in 1966.
 It was also a 1979 disco hit single by Bonnie Pointer.

-The Elgins
+The Elgins version

 The version by the Elgins, released on the Motown subsidiary V.I.P.
 Records label in 1966, reached No. 9 on the Billboard R&B chart and No. 50 on the US Billboard Hot 100.
 Popular on the Northern soul scene in the UK, it was reissued in by Tamla Motown in 1971, and reached No. 3 on the UK Singles Chart.
 The Elgins' backing vocals were augmented by The Andantes.